- A Guide to Chemotherapy

 - Continuous infusions are sometimes needed and can last from 1 to 7 days.
 These are always controlled by electronic IV pumps.

 The needles and catheters can scar and damage veins with ongoing chemo.
 Another option is the central venous catheter (CVC).
 The CVC is a bigger catheter that’s put into a large vein in the chest or upper arm.
 It stays in as long as you’re getting treatment so you won’t need to be stuck with a needle each time.
 With a CVC, IV medicines can be given more easily.
 Blood can also be drawn from CVCs.

 Many different kinds of CVCs are available.
 Some are soft tubes that stick out of the skin and require no needles.
 Another type is a port, which is like a small drum with a thin tube going into the vein.
 Ports are permanently placed under the skin of the chest or arm during surgery.
 Special needles are then stuck through the skin into the port to use it.

-Many people talk about CVC options with the doctor even before starting treatment.
+Many people talk about CVC options with their doctor even before starting treatment.
 Some find out during treatment that they need a CVC because their hand and arm veins are not going to last to complete the planned chemo.
 Your doctor can help you decide if you need a CVC and the right type of CVC for you.

 Depending on the drugs and where the cancer is, chemo also may be given in one or more of these ways: